gazpachu/gazpachu/README.md

 - 💬 Ask me about anything

-- ⚡ Fun fact: I have many interests and hobbies but, even if I've been building websites for 20+ years, I still get excited with the idea of building a new one, even if it's a small one!
-I really love the Internet... 😉
+- ⚡ Fun fact: I have many interests and hobbies but, even if I've been building websites and apps for 20+ years, I still get excited with the idea of creating a new one, even if it's a small one!

 For more info, please check [my website](https://www.joanmira.com).